 Prolific artist, lecturer, and furniture innovator Wendell Castle is having one of the busiest years of his life.
-At 80 years old come this November, Castle will exhibit work at a number of museums and his two New York City galleries, Barry Friedman and Friedman Benda .
+At 80 years old come this November, Castle will exhibit work at a number of museums and his two New York City galleries, Barry Friedman and Friedman Benda.
 And his "Wandering Forms - Works from 1959-1979" just opened at The Aldrich Contemporary Art Museum in Connecticut, where it will remain on view through February 20, 2013.
-In recognition of this and in anticipation of "Castle mania" - an ambitious new series of work - we spoke with the artist to wish him a happy birthday and discover the inspired path he's traveled throughout his career.
+In recognition of this and in anticipation of "Castle mania" - an ambitious new series of work - we spoke with the artist to discover the inspired path he's traveled throughout his career.

 INTERIOR DESIGN: At this milestone year, how do you perceive the evolution of your design aesthetic since the start of your career?

 WENDELL CASTLE: In one sense, it hasn't changed a great deal, but the path has been a wandering one.
 There were lots of times when it got diverted into something or other that I decided I would back off of...
 I have a short attention span and have to move along to something else.
 As Snodgrass said, "If you're doing anything you know how to do, you're not doing anything."

 ID: So can you pinpoint any specific change?